jsalignon/cactus/docs/1_Intro/Quick_start.md

 kill -9 `ps -aux | grep username | grep "${PWD}" | awk '{print $2}'`
 ```

 Then, one can inspect/grep the nf_log.txt file to go to the folder that we want to inspect in more details.
-Once in the appropriate folder, this commands allow to open a shell with the container in the same settings as in cactus:
+Once in the appropriate folder, This snippet can be used to go the the appropriate folder and open a shell with the container in the same settings as in cactus and display the set of commands that were ran:

 ```
 cd work/59/8a6fb9*